tengweiherr/img-cleanup/README.md

 # 🏞️ img-cleanup 🧹

-A CLI tool to detect and remove unused images in JavaScript, TypeScript, and HTML projects.
+A CLI tool to detect and remove unused images in your project.

 ## Usage